 Positive action – Onyx Squash Academy is committed to taking positive steps to counteract the effects of physical or cultural barriers – whether real or perceived – that restrict the opportunity for all sections of the community to participate equally and fully.

-To ensure good diversity and inclusion practice, we recommend and support the continuous professional development is carried out amongst stakeholders of the Onyx Squash Academy:
+To ensure good diversity and inclusion practice, we recommend and support any continuous professional development needs for our stakeholders of the Onyx Squash Academy:

-- Staff, consultants, coaches and officials they employ;
+- Staff, consultants, coaches and officials we employ;

 - Volunteers, including board members and councillors they recruit;